Days of Shame

-Days of Shame refers to the antisemitic June 1934 doctor's strike at the Hôpital Notre-Dame in Montreal, Quebec, Canada.
+The Days of Shame was an antisemitic June 1934 doctors' strike at the Hôpital Notre-Dame in Montreal, Quebec, Canada.
 For four days, all interns at the hospital walked off the job to protest the hiring of a Jewish senior intern, Dr. Samuel Rabinovitch.
 The strike ended when Rabinovitch resigned his position.

 Background

 Samuel Rabinovitch (1909–2010), a young physician from a family of Jewish doctors, had been the highest ranking graduate of his class from the Université de Montréal.
 Following his graduation, he was offered a senior internship at several hospitals in both Canada and the United States, eventually accepting the offer from Hôpital Notre-Dame in his hometown of Montreal.
 He was the first Jewish intern to be hired at a French Canadian hospital in history.
 All applications from French Canadian graduates that year were also accepted.